Enforker/Endeavour/README.md

 Endeavour
 =====================

 Endeavor is a third-person shooter where the player destroys enemies at various abstract levels.
-At the moment, the game has only Russian language
+At the moment, the game has only Russian language.

 Development
 =====================